 Very severe or scarring acne can be treated with a medication that can cure it ( Roaccutane or Isotretinoin).
 This can only be prescribed by a dermatologist and Dr Hiba treats acne patients in the NHS regularly referred by their GPs for Roaccutane after having failed the basic treatment.

 Isotretinoin has the advantage of curing acne in 75% of the patients who take it.
-Prescribing Roaccutane requires a thorough examination and history taking to find out if you are a suitable candidate for the treatment, baseline blood tests, consent forms, and contraception in women in childbearing age because of it’s high damage to the fetus.
+Prescribing Roaccutane requires a thorough examination and history taking to find out if you are a suitable candidate for the treatment, baseline blood tests, consent forms, and contraception in women of childbearing age because of its high damage to the fetus.